Embed This Data

 - FDI Inflow:

-Corruption is significant, particularly in public procurement and the health care sector.
+Corruption is significant, notably in public procurement and the health care sector.
 Many state-owned companies do not publish even basic information.
-The constitution provides for an independent judiciary, but the court system, despite some reforms, continues to suffer from corruption, intimidation of judges, and a significant backlog of cases.
+The constitution provides for an independent judiciary, but despite some reforms, the court system continues to suffer from corruption, intimidation of judges, and a significant backlog of cases.
 Secured interests in property and contractual rights are recognized and enforced.

-The top individual income tax rate has risen to 25 percent, and the top corporate tax rate has risen to 23 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden amounts to 28.8 percent of gross domestic income.
-Government spending is 38.3 percent of GDP.
-Public debt has reached half of the size of the domestic economy.
-The eurozone crisis continues to affect the country’s finances.
+The top individual income tax rate is 25 percent, and the top corporate tax rate is 22 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 29.6 percent of total domestic income.
+Government spending has risen and amounts to 41 percent of GDP, and the budget balance remains in deficit.
+Public debt equals about 55 percent of total domestic output.

 The overall regulatory framework has been reformed to facilitate entrepreneurial activity, but the pace of reform has slowed in comparison to other emerging economies.
 The labor market lacks flexibility, resulting in an unemployment rate of over 10 percent.
 Fuel prices at the pump fell by 11 percent in 2014, but household gas prices are set by a regulator and did not drop as quickly as they should have.